caraowt/Implementation-Guide-of-FHIR-profiles-for-CARA/input/pagecontent/integration.md

 For instance, given the Account URN `urn:cara:account:19776259-4d3e-4a1d-85e3-f1c6e48ec7f1`, the partition name is `19776259-4d3e-4a1d-85e3-f1c6e48ec7f1`.
 The partition name must be included in the URL of the FHIR API.

+The format of the URL path is `/fhir/<partition-name>`, e.g. `/fhir/19776259-4d3e-4a1d-85e3-f1c6e48ec7f1`.
-To get the CarePlan resources located in the SCP Namespace, the HTTP request **(2)** to the FHIR Server looks like this:
+Therefore, to get active CarePlan resources located in the SCP Namespace, the HTTP request **(2)** to the FHIR Server looks like this:

 ```HTTP
 GET /fhir/19776259-4d3e-4a1d-85e3-f1c6e48ec7f1/CarePlan?status=active&_tag=https%3A%2F%2Fterminology.cara.ch%2FCodeSystem%2Ffhirvault-namespace%7Ccara%3Ascp HTTP/1.1